ihcsim/kubernetes-terraform-secured/README.md

 ```
 Note that in order to initialize the etcd cluster, the `etcd_discovery_url` variable needs to be assigned a value obtained from https://discovery.etcd.io/new?size=N, where `N` is the number of etcd nodes in the cluster.

-Once Terraform completes the provisioning operation, the `kubeconfig` data of the new Kubernetes cluster will be output to a local git-ignored `.kubeconfig` file.
+Once Terraform completes the provisioning operation, the `kubeconfig` information of the new Kubernetes cluster will be output to a local git-ignored `.kubeconfig` file.
 This `.kubeconfig` file can be used to interact with the new cluster.

 For example,
 ```sh